GoogleCloudPlatform/compute-archlinux-image-builder/README.md

 - Network is configured through dhclient.
 - Systemd-timesyncd is enabled and configured to use the Compute Engine metadata server.
-- Rng-tools are installed and enabled to provide entropy.
 - Pacman keyring is configured to be built and initialized on first boot.
 - Pacman mirror list is taken fresh from Arch Linux servers at the time the image is built.